Environmental Justice Framework and General Plan Policies

 For more information on the EJ Communities Map and methodology:

-The Environmental Justice Framework builds upon over two years of outreach and engagement with the community and City partners.
+The Environmental Justice Framework built upon over two years of outreach and engagement with the community and City partners.
 In light of the COVID-19 pandemic, nearly all activities were conducted virtually.
 The outreach and engagement activities focused on collaborating with and uplifting the voices of those most impacted by environmental injustice.

 Past Events